box/developer.box.com/guides/authorization/platform-app-approval.md

 <Message>

-You can use [Integrations][apps] view to quickly look up the authorization and enablement status of your application.
+You can use [My Platform Apps][apps] view to quickly look up the authorization and enablement status of your application.

 </Message>